 Click on the risk/reward spectrum below to view the funds in that category

 By investing in foreign fixed-income markets, U.S. investors can benefit from potentially higher yields than those in the U.S. Foreign bond markets often move independently of one another and the U.S. markets.
-Since buying foreign bonds can be difficult and costly for the individual investor, this fund gives them access to many foreign markets that few investors have the time, expertise, or resources to evaluate effectively on their own.

 The fund is subject to a variety of risks including the risk of investing in foreign markets, the types of bonds purchased, the degree of currency exposure, and whether the bonds are issued by countries in developed markets, emerging markets, or both.
 In addition, there are the interest rate and credit risks normally associated with investing in bonds.